glittershark/reactable/README.md

 ```
 ### Filtering

-You can filter columns to do a simple case insensitive text filter on by passing in a filterable property
+You can do simple case-insensitive filtering by specifying a filterable property on the table.
+This
-which contains an array of columns to filter on
+property should contain a list of columns which the filter is performed on.
+If the filterable property
+is provided, then an input box with class reactable-filter-input will be prepended to the thead of the table.

 Example: